termith-anr/validation-termino-Excel/English.md

 GenereXLSX.pl
 =============

-Perl script to generate an Excel file for validating new terminological entries in the context of the TermITH project ([version française](https://github.com/termith-anr/validation-termino-Excel)).
+Perl script to generate an Excel file for validating new terminological entries in the context of the TermITH project. ([version française](https://github.com/termith-anr/validation-termino-Excel))

 ### Requirements